Guest Post Written by Dr. Saurav Arora (The Author)

 - To opine the general outlook for research related practices.

-- Prevalent trends of research activities in clinical practice.
+- Prevalent trends in research activities in clinical practice.

 b) Literature review: the related literature was searched online and offline to understand the present research status and frame questions accordingly.